HOPE starts with an ACCC Consultation

 There are many new approaches to treating cancer in animals of any age, often at costs far less than expected.
 Because animals do not experience many of the negative side effects that humans do, the quality and longevity of an animal’s life can be significantly improved with even basic cancer care.
 Meeting with one of our Veterinary Medical Oncologists at a Consultation will help you learn about your pet’s condition and treatment options – often addressing preconceptions you may have about animal cancer care (e.g., too late, too expensive, too risky, too painful, too inconvenient).

 Because animal cancer can advance quickly, we schedule Consultations with pet owners as soon as possible after your primary veterinarian suspects cancer.
 In most cases, your veterinarian will electronically submit your referral to ACCC while you are still at their clinic – with all information and any recent test results.
-You can also call us directly.
+You can also Schedule a Consultation yourself or simply call us directly.

-A Consultation visit can be at any of our seven locations in Central and South Florida and will take about one to two hours during which a Veterinary Medical Oncologist will review your pet’s medical history, conduct an examination, and create what we call your Optimal OUTCOMES Care GuideTM.
+A Consultation visit can be at any of our eight locations in Central and South Florida and will take about one to two hours during which a Veterinary Medical Oncologist will review your pet’s medical history, conduct an examination, and create what we call your Optimal OUTCOMES Care GuideTM.
 See below.

 A Consultation with ACCC Provides Genuine HOPE